loicpennequin/create-v3-app/packages/docs/src/pages/docs/faq.md

 💀💀💀

-### Can you add x, y ,or z ?
+### Can you add x, y, or z ?

-The setup will be more complete in the _Entreprise Edition UltraDeluxe™_ version.
+The setup will be more complete in the _Enterprise Edition UltraDeluxe™_ version.
 What exactly will be in here is absolutely not set in stone at the moment.
-Discussions welcome !
+Discussions welcome!

 I do however plan on adding a setup for testing in the "light weight" version.
 Testing is not optional and should be taken seriously in any sizeable application.
 "Buy safety nets, **AND** guard rails".